If you want to build a video website homepage that stands out, you’ve come to the right place.

 There are a number of reasons why we do this, but generally speaking, one of them is to reduce the feeling of risk.
 We want to know that other people have already done this and got results.

-Having customer testimonials, then, can be a great way to put potential customers at ease, increase their trust in your brand, and convert more customers.
+Which is why having customer testimonials can be a great way to put potential customers at ease, increase their trust in your brand, and convert more leads to customers.

-Take a look at this example from Lisset Perrier Artistry’s homepage:
+Take a look at this example from Lisset Perrier Artistry’s homepage, they have a carousel of reviews (that they added using Uscreen’s landing page builder):

 If you were an on-the-fence potential customer, that might just be enough to get you to sign up for a free trial or join their service outright!